bradleycha/tux64/docs/contributing.md

 from context what your code does or you provide no information, your pull request will likely be rejected.

+All pull requests should merge into the `master` branch.
+Never submit pull requests targetting a final release branch.

 It is also expected to have a clean commit history.
 Commits should be formatted so that each commit does "one thing" and only does what it says it does.
 You should also make sure each commit message includes the subsystem it affects.

-For example, an example of a **bad** commit history looks like this:
+An example of a **bad** commit history looks like this:

 ```
 fix bug